LockeErasmus/qpmr/README.md

 ## Introduction

-The `QPmR v2` algorithm is designed to find all roots of the quassi-polynomial
+The `QPmR v2` algorithm is designed to find all roots of the quasi-polynomial

 $$h(s) = \sum\limits_{j=0}^{n} p_{j}(s) e^{-s\alpha_j}$$